DataAccess2020/Capstone_Marazzini/README.md

 J. Silge, D. Robinson, "Text Mining with R: a Tidy Approach", O'Reilley, 1st edition

 ## Folders
 `scripts` with the scripts of the project.
-Must be opened in the following oreder: download_texts, most frequent words, sentiment analysis
+Must be opened in the following oreder:
+ - download_texts
+ - most frequent words
+ - sentiment analysis
 `output` with the report